focus-editor/focus/LOG.md

 - Don't redraw if nothing has changed

 # DONE
++ Show line/col in the footer
++ Handle path overflow nicely
 + Show file name in footer
 + Open file dialog
     + On start, build a file list in the project